The Elmhurst MBA

 Go where your passions lead you—and discover your competitive advantage.
 You’ll combine your core courses with electives in your specialization.

-Choose from one of eleven areas of specialization.
+Choose from one of the following areas of specialization.

 - Computer Information Technology